 Not currently, but similar to the above.
 Since Consensys is domiciled in Switzerland the exposure to Swiss regulators increases the more Consensys-subsidiary Feeds get added.

 - Did the Oracle Team get in contact with the organization to confirm their application?

-Yes, the Oracle Team spoke to representatives from the Etherscan team over video conference who are listed on the organization’s website.
+Yes, the Oracle Team spoke to the founder of Gitcoin over video conference who is listed on Gitcoin’s website.

 - Given the ratio of Dark Feeds : Light Feeds, does the Maker Protocol benefit from adding another Dark/Light Feed at this time?

 - Given the extra cost of appointing a new Feed, does the benefit of the marginal security / marginal trust in the protocol exceed the cost?

 The Oracle Team recommends that Maker Governance ratify the proposal to appoint Gitcoin as a Light Feed for the Maker Oracles.
 Gitcoin is an established member of the Ethereum tribe on a mission to create sustainable funding for open source.
 Dai is an integral part of the Gitcoin platform.
 Since its inception grants totalling $2,214,536 Sai/Dai have been awarded accounting for over 70% of all awarded grants.
 There is a clear alignement of incentives between Gitcoin providing trusted pricing data to the MakerDAO Oracles and Gitcoin’s dominating use of Dai on its platform.
 The Oracle Team was able to verify most of the information provided by Kevin in the MIP10c14 Light Feed application.
 No confirmed cases of misconduct related to the organization were found.